ruoyangwang/ece496root/README.md

 execution profiles:

 /NPAIRS/log/maxJobs.info

 change the number to tell worker how many jobs can be execute in parallel for that node

+All runtime logs will be generated under root directory